top of page

 T +31 (0) 20 671 72 63

-This area is a safe, multicultural neighbourhood with many stores that sell food, electronics, and other supplies less than a few hundred yards from IIRE.
+This area is a safe, multicultural neighbourhood with many stores that sell food, electronics, and other supplies at very reasonable rates, located less than a few hundred yards from IIRE.

 3) Tuition Fees

-The tuition for BESS is 1150 Euros.
-This fee includes, lectures, an excursion with the Black History Amsterdam Heritage Tour, and administrative costs.
+The tuition for BESS is 1.150 Euros.
+This fee includes lectures, an excursion with the Black History Amsterdam Heritage Tour, (BHAT) and administrative costs.

 Once participants have paid and received a BESS Welcome Letter, the tuition fee is non- refundable.
 If they are unable to attend, then participants can defer their tuition payment to a future year.
 Participants can also transfer their fee to pay for a different participant.